crispymtn/viachina-api-samples/docs/api-tutorial.md

 }
 ```

+If your request was successful, you will receive a `201 Created` response.
+Otherwise there will be a `422 Unprocessable Entity` response with an `errors`
-You will receive a response like this:
+JSON explaining what went wrong.
+You will also receive the created order as
+JSON:

 ```
 {